gbdev/gb-asm-tutorial/src/part3/the-player.md

 - Otherwise, decrease the "wPlayerFlash" variable by 5.
     - We'll shift all the bits of the "wPlayerFlash" variable to the right 4 times
     - If the result is less than 5, we'll stop flashing and draw our player metasprite.
-    - Otherwise, if the first bit of the decscaled "wPlayerFLash" variable is 1, we'll skip drawing the player.
+    - Otherwise, if the first bit of the descaled "wPlayerFLash" variable is 1, we'll skip drawing the player.

 > ***NOTE:** The following resumes from where the "UpdatePlayer_HandleInput" label ended above.